ORCHARD PROJECT APPLICATION FREQUENTLY ASKED QUESTIONS:

 - GIVE BACK TO THE ORCHARD PROJECT

-The Orchard Project was founded by artists for artists as a place to support theatre companies and bold artist and their continued excellence by providing them with an opportunity to take risks in an ideal location.
+The Orchard Project was founded by artists for artists as a place to to take risks in an ideal location.
 We take no financial interest in the work we help create.
 We instead look at our work as a necessary part of production, want to assist production in any way possible, and thus assume that we will be seen by all parties as an associate producer with no financial interest.

 Failure to comply with any of the above terms and conditions will render in a penalty fee, payable to the Association for the Development of Dramatic Arts, and render the artist or company ineligible to apply to the Orchard Project in the future.